Frequently Asked Questions

 What forms do I need to complete?

 There will be forms linked to your online profile to complete before your first appointment.
-These forms include a HIPPA compliance form, policy form, and initial questionaries regarding your current concerns.
+These forms include a HIPPA compliance form, cancellation policy form, informed consent, and initial questionaries regarding your current concerns.

 How do I book an appointment?